nightroman/FarNet/FSharpFar/README.md

 Source file services use configuration files in source directories.
 If they are not found then the main configuration is used.

-In commands with the configuration (e.g. `fs: //... with=...`) you may specify a directory instead of the file for finding the default.
-This is shorter and does not depend on the exact file name.
+In commands with configurations (`fs: //... with=...`), instead of the configuration file you may specify its directory.

+If you change configurations in Far Manager editors then affected sessions are closed automatically. \
-If you change configuration files then close affected sessions and editors or restart Far Manager.
-Otherwise the old cached configurations may be used.
+If you change them externally then you may need to reset affected sessions manually.

-The configuration file format is like INI, with sections and options.
+The configuration file format is similar to INI, with sections and options.
 Empty lines and lines staring with `;` are ignored.

 ### Available sections